aksh1009/Wireshark-Analysis-of-Port-Scanning-Attacks/README.md

 ### Xmas Scan

 The Xmas scan sends various flags – FIN, URG, and PUSH – with the intent to create an illogical interaction.
-The sender then analyzes the system’s response so it can find out more about the system’s ports and firewall. give me nmap code for these
+The sender then analyzes the system’s response so it can find out more about the system’s ports and firewall.

 **Nmap Command:**
 ```bash